Searching ...

 Several museums and monuments are scattered around Union County.
 For example, the Museum of the Alphabet traces the history of the world’s alphabet from cuneiform to tonal languages to Native American language syllabaries.
 Learn about all kinds of writing systems.

-At the Museum of the Waxhaws, get a taste of 19th-century life.
-The museum has a homestead, garden, and exhibits, and it offers demonstrations of techniques used in the past.
-Waxhaw also has walking or cycling tours through its historic downtown area.
+At the Museum of the Waxhaws, you can get a taste of 19th-century life.
+The museum has a pioneer homestead, garden, and exhibits.
+You can also see demonstrations of techniques used by farmers in the past.
+Waxhaw also offers walking or cycling tours through its historic downtown area.

 Try the recently renovated Dowd Center Theater on South Main Street in historic downtown Monroe if you’re looking for cultural entertainment.
 It first opened in the 1940s.
 Today, the 560-seat theater will be a focal point for classic and art-house cinema, live shows, and community events.

-Agritourism is a big attractor in the Union County area.
-Several vineyards offer tours or tastings throughout the year.
+Agritourism is a big attractor in the Union County.
+Start with the vineyards, which have tours or tastings throughout the year.
 Hilton Vineyard, a family-run business in Mineral Springs, has received the Charlotte Observer’s People’s Choice award for best tasting wine.
 Treehouse Vineyards is another family-owned and operated vineyard on a former 200-year-old farm.

-For the family, try Aw Shucks Farms.
-They frequently host concerts on their outdoor stage, plus run bonfires, a haunted trail, corn maze, and an animal barn.
-Why Not An American Ark is a 125-acre farm that combines a horse-riding school with a petting zoo.
+For a whole family experience, visit the Aw Shucks Farms.
+They frequently host concerts on their outdoor stage.
+Plus, they host bonfires, a haunted trail, corn maze, and an animal barn.
+Another option is the Why Not An American Ark is a 125-acre farm combining a horse-riding school and a petting zoo.
 They also have a five-level cross-country course for all levels of riders.

 Union County Dining

-Throughout Union County, you will find local restaurants that embrace the bounty of the local farms.
+Local restaurants embrace the bounty of the local farms.
 Many chefs draw from the area’s southern roots and heritage.
 Try the local breweries, vineyards, and farm-to-table restaurants.
 Here’s a taste of what you can find in Union County:

-• Cork And Ale on Monroe’s Main Street serves craft beers and wines
+• Cork And Ale on Waxhaw’s Main Street serves craft beers and wines

 • The Franklin Court Grill is a family-owned and operated restaurant in the historic downtown area that makes everything from scratch